digitalrebar/provision/doc/ux/portal/controlux.rst

 * Description
 * Stages

-To the right is a list of ALL avaialble stages that can be used to build a new Workflow.
+To the right is a list of ALL available stages that can be used to build a new Workflow.

 At the top of the screen are a series of blue boxes offering additional functionality: